NormFrenette/GatsbyBlog/content/blog/Raspberry-Pi/RPi-OS-Lite-Headless/index.md

 ![ssh terminal window](./sshintopi.png)

-8. At this point, update the Raspberry Pi - type each command and then return after each command. wait for a command to be completed before typinf the next one:
+8. At this point, update the Raspberry Pi - type each command and then return after each command. wait for a command to be completed before typing the next one:
 ```
 $ sudo apt update
 $ sudo apt full-upgrade